MIT-Tab/mittab-deploy/README.md

 ## Environment Variables

-Most env vars are defined in `.env.sample`.
-My API keys are not in there for obvious reasons.
-Copy that file to `.env` to get it to load the variables in the application
+Most env vars are defined in `.env`.
+My API keys are not in there for obvious reasons, so code that hits APIs will not function until I figure out how to mock it